majac91/Divi-theme-clone/README.md

 ## Run the project

-Use local server such as MAMP.
+Run a local server such as MAMP.

 ```
 http://localhost:8888/Divi%20theme/index.php